meirumeiru/Kerbal-Joint-Reinforcement/ReadMe.txt

 General Values

-	Type	Name					Default Value		Action

-	bool	reinforceAttachNodes			1			--Toggles stiffening of all vessel joints bool	multiPartAttachNodeReinforcement	1			--Toggles additional stiffening by connecting parts in a stack one part further, but at a weaker strength bool	reinforceDecouplersFurther		1			--Toggles stiffening of interstage connections bool	reinforceLaunchClampsFurther		1			--Toggles stiffening of launch clamp connections bool	useVolumeNotArea			1			--Switches to calculating connection area based on volume, not area; not technically correct, but allows a better approximation of very large rockets bool	debug					0			--Toggles debug output to log; please activate and provide log if making a bug report float	massForAdjustment			0.01			--Parts below this mass will not be stiffened float	stiffeningExtensionMassRatioThreshold	5			--Sets mass ratio needed between parts to extend Decoupler Stiffening one part further than it normally would have gone; essentially, if the code would have stopped at part A, but part B that it is connected to is >5 times as massive as part A, include part B float	decouplerAndClampJointStrength		-1			--Sets breaking strength for joints involved in decoupler and clamp additional strengthening; -1 makes them unbreakable

-Angular "Drive" Values (universally scales angular strength of connections)

-	Type	Name					Default Value		Action

-	float	angularDriveSpring			5e12			--Factor used to scale stiffness of angular connections float	angularDriveDamper			25			--Factor used to scale damping of motion in angular connections

-Joint Strength Values

-	Type	Name					Default Value		Action

-	float	breakForceMultiplier			1			--Factor scales the failure strength (for forces) of joint connections; 1 gives stock strength float	breakTorqueMultiplier			1			--Factor scales the failure strength (for torque) of joint connections; 1 gives stock strength float	breakStrengthPerArea			1500			--Overrides above values if not equal to 1; joint strength is based on the area of the part and failure strength is equal to this value times connection area float	breakTorquePerMOI			6000			--Same as above value, but for torques rather than forces and is based on the moment of inertia, not area
+	mode	selected mode, possible values are

+			Realistic (default if nothing is selected)

+				Reinforce attach nodes and simply try to fix those joints that are weak but are not intended to be weak

+			RealisticPlus

+				Realistic and also adds weak extra joints to dampen unwanted wobbling of rockets.

+			Rigid

+				Realistic and also adds strong extra joints to dampen unwanted wobbling of rockets.

+				This mode isn't very realistic anymore.
+But it helps if you want to fly somewhat "special" configurations.

+			RigidPlus

+				Makes all joints very strong, adds strong extra joints to dampen unwanted wobbling of rockets and adds additional joints from every part to its grand parent.

+				Use this mode if you don't want to care about breaking joints.
+Everything will be as rigid as possible.

+	A lot more parameters can be tweaked as well, but they are not intendet to be tweaked normally.
+You can find more about them in the forum and on github.

 ***********************
 ****** CHANGELOG ******
 ***********************

+v4.2.x	-> new version of KJR, again a re-development of main parts of the mod

+		   it has been rebuilt with the idea in mind to bring back realistic joint behaviour and not simply add more joints to stiffen the ships up to unrealistic levels

-v4.1.x	-> better version in which joints are not built to keep parts in the place where they currently are, but where they should be according to the original positions
+v4.1.x	-> better version in which joints are not built to keep parts in the place where they currently are,
-		this works against the part shift that could be observed in earlier versions and especially together with robotic parts
+		   but where they should be according to the original positions this works against the part shift that could be observed in earlier versions and especially together with robotic parts

 v4.0.x	-> the new version of KJR, a complete re-development where just ideas are kept from old versions